Ayanghosh-agno/AI-GARAGE/README.md

 * Last image when the garage door was opened sent to the app.

+* SMS alert whenever the gargae door is opened.

 * We can also check each and every pic captured while opening the garage door stored securely in the IBM cloud’s Object-Storage.

+* We can also check our car's resell value using IBM watson Studio.

 <h2 align="center">Demo Video</h1><a name="Demo-Video"></a>